-Day 1: Arrive in Katunayake and transfer to hotel near the airport
+Day 1.
+Arrive in Katunayake and transfer to your hotel near the airport

-Arrival in Sri Lanka at the Bandaranaike International Airport in Katunayake and transfer to your hotel in the Colombo area with the remainder of the day at leisure.
-We will have a group dinner together in the evening, our first of many wonderful local dishes, the food in Sri Lanka is great!
+Arrival in Sri Lanka at the Bandaranaike International Airport in Katunayake and transfer to your nearby hotel with the remainder of the day at leisure.
+We will have a group dinner together in the evening, our first of many wonderful local meals; the food in Sri Lanka is great!